-Highlighting the risks associated with the increase in activity as a result of an increase in Looked After Children (LAC) and movement of LAC in and out of the area which appears to be sustaining in the Health Board and the delays in completing initial and review health assessments to ensure their needs are identified and met, Mrs Rayani noted that additional resource has been identified to mitigate the risks.
+Highlighting the risks associated with the increase in activity as a result of an increase in Looked After Children (LAC) and movement of LAC in and out of the area which appears to be sustaining in the Health Board; together with delays in completing initial and review health assessments to ensure their needs are identified and met, Mrs Rayani noted that resource is being explored to mitigate the risks.

-Highlighting the current pressures within the service, Mrs Rayani undertook to raise awareness of the staffing capacity challenges at Executive Team, noting that the Head of Safeguarding has been working hard on the team's restructure in line with the Organisational Change Policy to maximise resource.
+Highlighting current pressures within the service, Mrs Rayani undertook to raise awareness of the staffing capacity challenges at Executive Team, noting that the Head of Safeguarding has been working hard on the team's restructure in line with the Organisational Change Policy to maximise resource.
 Mrs Rayani undertook to liaise with the Head of Safeguarding to ascertain the gap in demand and capacity and discuss whether the risks require corporate level escalation via the Risk Register.